apache/jena-site/source/documentation/query/cmds.md

 ### `arq.uparse`

-Parse a SPARQL update print it out.
+Parse a SPARQL update and print it out.

 `arq.uparse` will parse the update, print it out again (with line numbers by default) and then parse the serialized update again.
 If